opendistro-for-elasticsearch/sql/docs/user/dql/functions.rst

 Description
 -----------

-Usage: returns the sign of the argument as -1, 0, or 1, depending on whether the number is negative, zero, or positive
+Usage: Returns the sign of the argument as -1, 0, or 1, depending on whether the number is negative, zero, or positive

 Argument type: INTEGER/LONG/FLOAT/DOUBLE